cyclr/docs/pages/utility-connectors/08-generic-file.md

 ![Create Delimited Text File Method - Request Fields](./images/generic-file_create-delimited-text-file_request-fields.png)

-You'll then be able to map to these Fields in the Builder from a previous Step that retrieves a list of data to convert into delimited text content.
+You'll then be able to map to these Fields in the Builder from a previous Step that retrieves a list of data you wish to convert into delimited text content.

-You should ensure that the Cycle Setting for **Collection Splitting** doesn't split the data you're mapping from, otherwise the Method will generate separate file content for each record you're passing in.
+You should ensure that the Cycle Setting's **Collection Splitting** doesn't split the data you're mapping from, otherwise the Method will generate separate file content for each record you're passing in.